hasura/graphql-engine/rfcs/v3/command-mutations.md

 Let's imagine I want to forbid users from calling add_user on the ndc-postgres connector directly, and instead require them to go via the TypeScript connector (for example, maybe I need to check their email address against a spam directory online).

 Our proposal was that we take a model similar to Docker networking: permissions apply to users when they reach the border of the Hasura cluster, but once you're inside, permissions are not re-applied.
 So, if the user doesn't have permission to call add_user, the TS connector can call add_user because it's calling the engine from within the network.

+---

+## Ongoing Considerations and Research

+### Point Mutations in ndc-postgres

+We propose the addition of point mutations (insert, update, delete) to ndc-postgres as procedures.
+This enhancement is designed to be compatible with the existing architecture and poses minimal risk.
+With this addition, along with the concept of "native mutations," we believe we achieve a robust and expressive solution for working with PostgreSQL.

+### Enhancements to NDC Mutations

+Continuing forward, we are exploring options to enhance NDC mutations to facilitate no-code mutations for users who find value in them.
+Proposed additions include:

+- **Boolexps as Input Arguments:** Allow boolexps as input arguments for more dynamic and flexible mutations.
+- **SELECT INTO Proposal:** Explore the possibility of introducing a "select into" proposal to enrich mutation capabilities.
+- **Mutations with Constraints Proposal:** Considerations for mutations with constraints to provide a more nuanced mutation experience.

+These proposals are subject to further exploration, and their implementation can be gated behind capabilities, ensuring a controlled rollout.
+Product research will be conducted to determine the feasibility and usefulness of these enhancements.

+### TypeScript/Wasm Options and Transaction Support

+Simultaneously, ongoing research and discussions are in progress regarding:

+- **TypeScript/Wasm Options:** Exploring options for scripting complex mutations using TypeScript or WebAssembly.
+- **Support for Transactions:** Investigating the feasibility and potential implementations for transaction support.

+These initiatives reflect our commitment to continuous improvement and innovation within the Hasura ecosystem.
+Your feedback and insights are welcomed as we navigate these evolving aspects of our platform.